jumpinjackie/mapguide-fdo-docker-build/README.md

 # Known issues

-MapGuide will not fully build on Ubuntu 18.04 due to our bundled version of PHP (5.6) requiring OpenSSL <= 1.1.0, which is not not possible on this distro
+MapGuide will not fully build on Ubuntu 18.04 (and likely newer versions) due to our bundled version of PHP (5.6) requiring OpenSSL <= 1.1.0, which is not not possible on this distro

  * Ubuntu 18.04 provides OpenSSL 1.1.0
  * Ubuntu 18.04 also provides OpenSSL 1.0, but this cannot be installed side-by-side with the default 1.1.0 package.
 The 1.1.0 package is also a dependency of several build packages.